amvjakob/swisspv/README.md

 Note: if your machine is unable to find Tensorflow 1.9.0, the code should run on any version of Tensorflow between 1.15.0 and 1.9.0.

+## Data

+The data is obtained from SwissTopo.
+Unfortunately, we cannot share them publicly.

+(for the CS-433 TA team) However, you can contact Dr. Roberto Castello of the LESO-PB lab if the data is absolutely necessary for grading the project.

 ## Running the program
 ### Final model